tidymodels/workflows/tests/testthat/_snaps/pre-action-recipe.md

       Error in `add_recipe()`:
       !
 A recipe cannot be added when variables already exist.

-# cannot add a recipe if recipes is trained
+# cannot add a recipe if recipe is trained

     Code
       add_recipe(workflow, rec)